AtharvaTilewale/Genome_Inspector_Web/README.md

 # Genome Inspector Web v1.0

 **Genome Inspector Web** is an interactive tool for DNA sequence analysis.
-With this web application, you can perform various DNA sequence operations such as transcription, translation, restriction site identification, GC content analysis, and much more.
+With this web application, you can perform various DNA sequence operations such as transcription, translation, reverse complement, GC content analysis, melting temperature calculation and much more.
 Designed for both researchers and bioinformatics enthusiasts, **Genome Inspector** simplifies complex tasks into an easy-to-use interface.

 ---